-Dr. KAUSHAL: For something that was such a stupendous effort to do you know, to raise all this money, to get over to China and get this treatment you might imagine that there is certain psychological expectations of the treatment - even more than that, emotional.
+KAUSHAL: For something that was such a stupendous effort to do - you know, to raise all this money, to get over to China and get this treatment - you might imagine that there is certain psychological expectations of the treatment - even more than that, emotional.

 KNOX: A lot of people are falling for unproven stem cell treatments.
 Another leading researcher - Irving Weissman of Stanford - says it hit him when he gave a talk in rural Montana.
 Afterward, two farmers came up and told him they'd gone out of the country for stem cell treatments costing up to $85,000, with no effect.

-Dr. IRVING WEISSMAN (Stanford University): It pointed out to me that a sea change had happened with the advent of the Web as a free place to make claims, make advertising, make money.
+IRVING WEISSMAN: It pointed out to me that a sea change had happened with the advent of the Web as a free place to make claims, make advertising, make money.

 KNOX: Weissman, then president of the International Society for Stem Cell Research, decided to set up a consumer watchdog program.